messenger1th/KeyValue-Raft/src/Raft/README.md

 ### Starts Up

-be a follower when start up, steps as follows.
+be a follower when set_callback up, steps as follows.

 1. read configuration from configuration file.
    1. all servers in cluster and their IP address & Port information.
-2. start a timer for election, run a RPC server in thread for vote request, append entry requests.
+2. set_callback a timer for election, run a RPC server in thread for vote request, append entry requests.